-The offers:$4 bubbly, $3.50-5 beers, $7 wines specialty cocktails ranging from $6 to $8 $3 oyster and shrimp cocktails $7 soft pretzel topped that comes with cheese.
-Also, $8 of charcuterie platter or spinach and artichoke dip, $11 burgers.
+The offers: $4 bubbly, $3.50-5 beers, $7 wines specialty cocktails ranging from $6 to $8 $3 oyster and shrimp cocktails $7 soft pretzel topped that comes with cheese.
+Also, $8 for a charcuterie platter or spinach and artichoke dip, and $11 for burgers.

 Coohills produces one of the most delicious cuisines inspired by France in town It’s got the best crab cakes in the town (it’s gluten-free, and is held by a fish mousse which preserves the seafood taste).

 There are also great wines to choose from, prepare the meat used in their charcuterie at home, and also locate some excellent cheeses.
 I’m not sure about the current situation with the happy hour alternatives at present, however, prepare for this to be expensive.